-As with the rest of the FAQ, this set of documents is focused on users of OpenBSD 4.4.
-As PF is always growing and developing, there are changes and enhancements between the 4.4-release version and the version in OpenBSD-current as well as differences between 4.4 and earlier versions.
+As with the rest of the FAQ, this set of documents is focused on users of OpenBSD 4.8.
+As PF is always growing and developing, there are changes and enhancements between the 4.8-release version and the version in OpenBSD-current as well as differences between 4.8 and earlier versions.
 The reader is advised to see the man pages for the version of OpenBSD they are currently working with.
+In particular, there are significant differences between 4.6 and 4.7.